serdarozkan/TikTak/README.md

 - Great care was taken to make it as compliant with Fortran 90 as possible, but there may be a couple of invocations to Fortran 95 intrinsics.
 - For all bugs please contact serdarozkan@gmail.com (www.serdarozkan.me)

+#### Some features implemented in this version:

+- This implementation of TikTak is asynchronously parallel: you can start N instances at once, and then add M more, then later kill K of them if you need to.
+- One potential issue arises if two CPU cores simultaneously try to access (read or write) the common data files, which can cause the program to crash.
+This implementation addresses this issue by having each instance check the availability of data files and wait until they become available.
+- The algorithm has a pre-testing stage which evaluates the objective at M (large) uniformly selected (Sobol' quasi-random) points.
+Because for some of the parameter vectors tried in this stage, the objective function may not be well-defined, so the evaluation returns a default value.
+In this implementation, if necessary, the code continues to run (up to a very large pre-specified number of points N (“qr_ndraw”)>>M (“legitimate”)) until it evaluates M (“legitimate”) Sobol' points at which the objective is actually well defined and a valid value is returned.
+- In the warm-start stage, the user can pre-select the number of restarts for local minimization, call K (“maxpoints”).
+The code allows the user to add more restarts (say L) with local minimization, and adjusts the blending parameter, \theta, based on K+L total restarts (“state=3” ).
+- When the Nelder-Mead algorithm is used for the local stage, in the later stages of the global optimization, the initial simplex is adjusted (shrunk down) based on the local minima found in previous local minimizations written in wisdom.dat.
+In particular, the algorithm takes the min and max of the best local minima found so far and uses them as the bounds of the initial simplex in future Nelder-Mead restarts.
+- When DFNLS is used in the local stage, as the global optimization progresses, we restart DFNLS from a smaller initial hyperball to improve efficiency.

  -----------------------------------
  ### 2. Executing the program
  -----------------------------------